vikingdata/articles/databases/yugabyte/classes/BasicsofDistributedSQL.md

       * Multi cloud, multi regions
 * Scaling
     * Goal is to linear scale for each node added.
 Limits are effectively network and latency.
+* Geo distributions can use table partitions and table spaces.
+    * Table partitions are smaller parts of a table.
+Partitions are divided bu a rule.
+    Normally a range on a column.
+Partitions can be assigned a geo region.
+    * Tablespace: You specify a number of replicas and a block.
+A block specifies a cloud. region, zone a replication factor.
+Inside the tablespace you can create tables and other things.
+* Leaders require leader leases to do read queries.

+* TODO: explain using table partitioning and tablespace for storing data in specific locations at the row level.
+Needed to store all user data for a country inside the country.
+    * TODO: explain collocated tables
+    * TODO Explain secondary indexes

 ##### Tasks to do
 * Map out shards, tablets, across all nodes.